-Illinois faculty are producing important scholarship on the history, literature, memory, and artistic representation of genocide and trauma.
-Recent, new, and forthcoming books by faculty in our program consider the history, implications, and aftereffects of the Holocaust in Austria, France, Germany, Russia/the Soviet Union, and the United States.
+Illinois faculty produce important scholarship on the history, literature, memory, and artistic representation of genocide and trauma.
+Recent, new, and forthcoming books by faculty affiliated with this initiative consider the history, implications, and aftereffects of the Holocaust, trauma, and memories of other genocides in diverse contexts and nations.

 - Eugene Avrutin, History

 - Luke Batten, Art + Design